This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-• Skin the tomatoes by Blanching.
+• Skin the tomatoes by blanching.
 Cut a cross in the top and add to scalding water for 2 minutes only.
-The skin will come off very easily after that.
+The skin should come off very easily after that.

 • Chop the green onions, de-seed and chop the chilies.
-Depending on how hot you like the Guacamole, taste test the chili.
+Depending on how hot you like the guacamole, taste test the chili.
 You’ll know how much you should add after that.
-I usually stick to two and go from there.
+I usually stick to 2 chilies and go from there.

 • Add the lime and lemon juice, salt and pepper and chopped cilantro.

 • I like to add the avocado last as that gives more ‘green-time’.
 Chop the avocados in half and remove the pits.
-Keep one or two on hand to add back to the guacamole to help preserve the colour.
-Using a knife score the avocados then squeeze into the bowl.
+Keep one or two on hand to add back to the guacamole to help help preserve the bright green color.
+Using a knife, score the avocados then squeeze the flesh into the bowl.

-• Mix well and serve with tortilla chips.
+• Mix well using a potato masher or fork, and serve with tortilla chips.

 Nutrition